MANAGEMENT COMMITTEE PROFILES – 2013

 Lynne has worked in housing for over 30 years, both for local authorities and housing associations, including a spell at Thenue in 1996/7.
 She is a member of the Chartered Institute of Housing and has been Chief Executive/Director of a number of Registered Social Landlords, including Cube, Linstone and River Clyde Homes.
 For five years Lynne had a successful consultancy business, working for charities, local authorities and housing associations.
 Her current post is Chief Executive of Impact Arts, a community arts organisation based in the East End of Glasgow.
 She joined Thenue’s committee in September 2012and is a member of the Community Regeneration Committee.

 Kitty has lived in the local area all her life.
 In 1986 she moved into a newly built house managed by the former Claythorn Housing Management Co-op, became a co-op member, served on their Committee for about four years, and served as Chairperson.
 Kitty was elected for a second period to Thenue’s Management Committee in 2008 and previously served from 2000-2005.
-She serves on the Housing Management and Wider Role Sub-Committees.
+She serves on the Housing Management and Community Regeneration Sub-Committees.
 Kitty has a particular interest in the needs of disabled people having been involved in her working life in providing training for people with learning disabilities and previously as a nursery nurse.
-She is also a member of the Calton Area Association Committee.

 Filbert was elected to Thenue’s Management Committee in 2010 and serves on the Property Services Sub-Committee.
 He graduated with a First Class Honours degree in Architecture and is a registered architect.
 He also holds an MPhil in Environmental Design in Architecture and a PhD - both received from the University of Cambridge.
 His PhD was on ‘Space Planning and Energy Efficiency in Buildings: the Role of Spatial, Activity and Temporal Diversities’.